-Our board of directors held an in-person meeting on December 7, 2016, in order to consider the annual approval and continuation of our investment management agreement.
-In its consideration of the investment management agreement, the board of directors focused on information it had received relating to, among other things: (a) the nature, quality and extent of the advisory and other services to be provided to us by our investment adviser, MCC Advisors; (b) the investment performance of MCC Advisors; (c) comparative data with respect to advisory fees or similar expenses paid by other BDCs with similar investment objectives; (d) our projected operating expenses and expense ratio compared to BDCs with similar investment objectives; (e) any existing and potential sources of indirect income to MCC Advisors from its relationships with us and the profitability of those relationships; (f) information about the services to be performed and the personnel performing such services under the investment management agreement; (g) the organizational capability and financial condition of MCC Advisors and its affiliates; (h) MCC Advisors's practices regarding the selection and compensation of brokers that may execute portfolio transactions for us and the brokers' provision of brokerage and research services to MCC Advisors; and (i) the possibility of obtaining similar services from other third party service providers or through an internally managed structure.
+Our board of directors held an in-person meeting on December 5, 2017, in order to consider the annual approval and continuation of our investment management agreement.
+In its consideration of the investment management agreement, the board of directors focused on information it had received relating to, among other things: (a) the nature, quality and extent of the advisory and other services to be provided to us by our investment adviser, MCC Advisors; (b) the investment performance of MCC Advisors; (c) comparative data with respect to advisory fees or similar expenses paid by other business development companies with similar investment objectives; (d) our projected operating expenses and expense ratio compared to business development companies with similar investment objectives; (e) any existing and potential sources of indirect income to MCC Advisors, in its capacity as our investment adviser or in its capacity as our administrator, from its relationships with us and the profitability of those relationships; (f) information about the services to be performed and the personnel performing such services under the investment management agreement; (g) the organizational capability and financial condition of MCC Advisors and its affiliates; and (h) various other factors.

 Based on the information reviewed and the discussions, the board of directors, including a majority of the non-interested directors, concluded that the investment management fee rates and terms are reasonable in relation to the services to be provided and approved the investment management agreement as being in the best interests of our stockholders.
-Specifically the board of directors approved the extension of the investment management agreement for an additional period of one year beginning on January 19, 2017.
+Specifically, the board of directors approved the extension of the investment management agreement for an additional period of one year beginning on January 19, 2018.